 In total we had a budget of 21.1€ per day and per person in Bolivia.

-Practical information for a trip to Bolivia
+Practical information to travel in Bolivia

 Time Zone: Bolivia is located in the UTC -4 spindle in summer.
 This means that when it is noon in France, it is 6am in Bolivia.
 Note: In Bolivia there is no summer or winter time.

-Sockets: The power sockets in Bolivia are of type A/C. In the A's we can use our European chargers, but for the C's you will need a universal adapter (See on Amazon).
+Sockets: The power sockets in Bolivia are of type A/C. In the A's we can use our European chargers, but for the C's you will need a universal adapter

 Health in Bolivia: Bolivia is not really the most advanced country in terms of medical technology.
 In case of a problem you will always find a doctor or a pharmacy, but this is clearly not the cutting edge of medicine.
 In other words, for Bolivia it is really important to have a good travel insurance.
 You don't have insurance?
 Have a look at our travel insurance comparison.
-The insurances presented are those we recommend for a round the world trip, but they can also be taken for shorter stays at advantageous rates.
+The insurances presented are those we recommend for a round the world trip, but they can also be taken for shorter trips at advantageous rates.